Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (I)

 \subsection{Levi subsystems}

-A subset $\phi \sse \Phi$ is a \emph{Levi subsystem} if it is obtained by intersecting $\Phi$ with a vector subspace of $\mf t^{\dual}$, i.e. $\spann_{\mb C}(\phi) \cap \Phi = \phi$---one can equivalently take $\mb Q$-linear combinations.
-In particular it is a root subsystem, but this condition is stronger.
-(E.g. the subsets of short/long roots of $B_2$ are \emph{not} Levi, even though the latter is closed under sum.)
+A subset $\phi \sse \Phi$ is a \emph{Levi subsystem} if it is obtained by intersecting $\Phi$ with a vector subspace of $\mf t^{\dual}$, i.e., equivalently, if one has the equality $\spann_{\mb C}(\phi) \cap \Phi = \phi$.
+(One may equivalently take $\mb Q$-linear combinations.)
+In particular it is a root subsystem, but this condition is stronger: e.g., the subsets of short/long roots in type $B_2$ are \emph{not} Levi--- even though the latter is closed under sum.

-We will use the following characterisation, which relates Levi subsystems to the geometry of semisimple orbits:
+We will use the following characterisation, which relates Levi subsystems with the geometry of semisimple orbits: